shichongfang/SHICHONG-FANG-/Assignment3/Tower Defense Project/README.md

-This is a Tower Defenses Project which work for assignment 3.
-I use Unity5.5 Engine with C# language to build it.
+This is a Tower Defenses Project which work for Assignment 3.I use Unity5.5 Engine with C# language to build it.
 The material which I used to import into unity is from Github and Internet.
 1. Use cube to create the map of project
 2. Create the road prefab on the map
 3. Improve the game field of view and make sure player can use keyboard to control